Guidance on the regulation of listed disinfectants in Australia

 - If you believe there is a need for a prohibited representation to be used in the advertising (other than the label) of your disinfectant, please contact TGA.Advertising@tga.gov.au for further advice.

-- Note the TGA has already permitted the use of certain restricted and prohibited representations in relation to labelling for disinfectants – see restricted and prohibited representations for disinfectants.
+- Note that the TGA has already permitted the use of certain restricted and prohibited representations in relation to labelling for disinfectants – see restricted and prohibited representations for disinfectants.

 - The TGA does not require advertising for disinfectants to appear in specified media to be pre-approved under the Therapeutic Goods Regulations 1990.